dakk/socialminer/README.md

 Search and report for social accounts related to the ISIS.
 The search is based on a dictionary of suspicious keywords, results are not guaranteed to be reliable.

+You can help the development of this software and the deploy of report servers by donating BTC to: **129k6fDTd66j1LMY5RAdFSQozeBe58nfxE**

 Installation
 ---